 Uuuum...can someone please explain to me how that constitutes homemade?

-Don’t get me wrong I love me some jazzed up beans like Mama F makes every Memorial Day and Fourth of July, but come on now!
-Canned beans with stuff tossed in them does not equal homemade.
+Don't get me wrong I love me some jazzed up beans like Mama F makes every Memorial Day and Fourth of July, but come on now!
+Canned beans with stuff tossed in them do not equal homemade.

 - 1 lb small dried white beans

 - 10 slices sugar-free thick cut bacon sliced into small pieces